bildeneins/character-count/README.md

 ## Features

-- Display the number of characters in the text in the bottom status bar
+- Displays the number of characters and words in the text in the status bar at the bottom
-- If text is selected, display the number of characters in the selected text
+- When text is selected, the number of characters and words of the selected text are displayed in the status bar at the bottom

 ## Install